23W-GBAC/Enechukwu_Blogs/Automation_0.3.md

 ChatGPT: "Using psutil for CPU and memory monitoring is a solid choice; it's widely used and reliable.
 Similarly, speedtest-cli is a convenient library for network speed testing.
 Your selections align well with your objectives."
 ```

+For the **smtplib** library, I had already worked with this while I was learning how to code in python.
+It was the 1st library that came to mind when I needed a library that could send emails.

 In conclusion, the collaboration with ChatGPT provided reassurance and validation for my library choices.
 It emphasized the importance of considering factors such as reliability, community support, and ease of use when making such decisions.
 I've come to appreciate the significance of a well-informed library selection.
 It not only streamlines development but also lays the foundation for a robust and efficient automation solution.